Mattek-Sands faces surgery over ruptured tendon

-LONDON American Bethanie Mattek-Sands, whose agonizing on-court injury shocked Wimbledon, says she will need surgery and faces being sidelined from the game.
+LONDON (Reuters) - American Bethanie Mattek-Sands, whose agonizing on-court injury shocked Wimbledon, says she will need surgery and faces being sidelined from the game.

 Mattek-Sands lay screaming on the court after injuring her knee against Romanian Sorana Cirstea on Thursday and was carried off court and taken to hospital.